 Strictly speaking data should never be edited.
 However, in the words of an applied math teacher I once had "real data is nasty stuff".
 In other words it has all sorts of "blunders" and errors that make some points simply invalid and mess up the results.
-The problem is that strictly speaking without a priori knowledge there is no way to tell for sure which points are blunder points and which are really telling you that there is something with your pointing model form.
+The problem is that strictly speaking without a priori knowledge there is no way to tell for sure which points are blunder points and which are really telling you that there is something wrong with your pointing model form.
 Fortunately, with pointing data, in most cases it does not matter.
-However, editing needs to be done conservatively in any event to be safe.
+Editing does however need to be done conservatively to be safe.